palomalvrz/Kaggle-Mushroom-Classification/README.md

 # Kaggle Mushroom Classification using Random Forest
-This repository holds an attempt to to classify mushrooms as edible or poisonous using Random Forests, based on categorical features from the UCI Mushroom Dataset found on Kaggle (https://www.kaggle.com/datasets/uciml/mushroom-classification/data).
+This repository holds an attempt to classify mushrooms as edible or poisonous using Random Forests, based on categorical features from the UCI Mushroom Dataset found on Kaggle (https://www.kaggle.com/datasets/uciml/mushroom-classification/data).
 # Overview
 This project classifies mushrooms as edible or poisonous based on its physical attributes.
 Each observation describes a mushroom sample across 22 categorical features (odor, cap color, bruises, etc), and the target variable is its edibility.
 The approach in this repository formulates the problem as a classification task.
 We preprocess the data by dropping a constant feature (veil-type), then one-hot encoding the features (X) and label encoding the target (y).
 We used 5-fold cross-validation, and further split the training set (80%) into training and validation sets (87.5%/12.5%) for hyperparameter tuning.
 The test fold (20%) was used for final evaluation.
 A Random Forest Classifier was trained and evaluated using accuracy and weighted F1-score, achieving perfect performance (100%).
 Key predictive features include odor, gill-size, and gill-color.
 ## Summary of Work Done

 ### Data